 This highly regarded academic program began in 1974 as a small contest hosted by the History Department at Case Western Reserve University in Cleveland, Ohio.
 They decided to create a contest devoted to history that was modeled like a science fair.
 The idea quickly spread throughout the Midwest and by the mid-90s became a national organization headquartered in Washington D.C. overseeing year-round programs culminating in a weeklong national contest at the University of Maryland in College Park.
 Since its founding, NHD has grown to involve contests in all fifty states, American Samoa, Guam, Korea, China and parts of South Asia.

 The program promotes the learning of history to students in grades six through twelve.
 Through the encouragement of their teachers, the students choose historical topics related to an ever changing but broad yearly theme.
 Then they conduct extensive primary and secondary research relevant to their chosen topic.
-Through a combination of creativity and scholarship, students then present their historical research in the form of papers, exhibits, performances, web sites and documentaries in state and national competitions.
+Through a combination of creativity and scholarship, students then present their historical research in the form of papers, exhibits, performances, web sites, and documentaries in regional, state, and national competitions.

-NHD in Maine is a collaborative effort between the Margaret Chase Smith Library, the University of Maine, the Maine Masonic College, the Maine Humanities Council, and the Maine Historical Society.
+NHD in Maine is a collaborative effort between the Margaret Chase Smith Library, the University of Maine, the Maine Masonic College, Museum LA, John Bapst Memorial High School, the Maine Humanities Council, and the Maine Historical Society.